Jerry Orbach: 1960–1979: Broadway debut and theatre roles

 Orbach became an accomplished Broadway and off-Broadway actor.
-His first major role was El Gallo in the original 1960 cast of the decades-running hit The Fantasticks, in which Orbach became the first to perform the show's signature song and pop standard "Try To Remember".
-He also starred in The Threepenny Opera; Carnival!, the musical version of the movie Lili (his Broadway debut); revivals of Annie Get Your Gun and Guys and Dolls (as Sky Masterson, receiving a Tony Award nomination for Best Featured Actor in a Musical); Promises, Promises (as Chuck Baxter, winning a Tony Award for Best Actor in a Musical); the original productions of Chicago (as Billy Flynn, receiving another Tony Award nomination); 42nd Street; and a revival of The Cradle Will Rock.
+His first major role was El Gallo in the original 1960 off-Broadway cast of the eventual decades-running hit The Fantasticks, making Orbach the first to perform the show's signature song and pop standard, "Try To Remember".
+Other notable starring roles included: The Threepenny Opera; his Broadway debut in Carnival!, the musical version of the movie Lili; a revival of Annie Get Your Gun; and a revival of Guys and Dolls, as Sky Masterson, for which he received a Tony Award nomination for Best Featured Actor in a Musical.

+He acted in the original productions of Chicago as Billy Flynn, receiving another Tony Award nomination, 42nd Street, and a revival of The Cradle Will Rock.
 Orbach made occasional film and TV appearances into the 1970s and appeared as a celebrity panelist on both What's My Line? and Super Password.

+Orbach won the Tony Award for Best Actor in a Musical for playing Chuck Baxter in Promises, Promises (1968–1972).

 1980–1991: Film roles and Beauty and the Beast

 In the 1980s, Orbach shifted to film and TV work full-time.
-Prominent roles included tough, corrupt NYPD narcotics detective Gus Levy in Sidney Lumet's Prince of the City; he was the 1981 runner-up for the NSFC Best Supporting Actor award.
-He also portrayed gangsters in the action thriller F/X and in the Woody Allen drama Crimes and Misdemeanors (which also featured his future Law & Order co-star Sam Waterston).
-In 1985, Orbach became a regular guest star on Murder, She Wrote as private detective Harry McGraw, which led to him starring in the short-lived spin-off series The Law & Harry McGraw.
+Prominent roles included tough, corrupt NYPD narcotics detective Gus Levy in Sidney Lumet's Prince of the City (1981); he was the 1981 runner-up for the NSFC Best Supporting Actor award.
+He also portrayed gangsters in the action thriller F/X (1986) and in the Woody Allen drama Crimes and Misdemeanors (1989), which also featured his future Law & Order co-star Sam Waterston.

+In 1985, Orbach played a coach in the comedy film Brewster's Millions, and became a regular guest star on Murder, She Wrote as private detective Harry McGraw, which led to him starring in the short-lived spin-off series The Law & Harry McGraw.
 In 1987, he was featured in the hit film Dirty Dancing as Dr. Jake Houseman, the father of Jennifer Grey's character "Baby".
-He made further TV appearances on popular shows such as The Golden Girls (for which he received his first Emmy nomination), and Who's the Boss?.
+He made further TV appearances on popular shows such as The Golden Girls, for which he received his first Emmy nomination, and Who's the Boss?.

-In 1991, Orbach starred in Steven Seagal's action film Out for Justice as police captain Ronnie Donziger, and starred in Disney's Oscar-winning animated musical Beauty and the Beast as the voice (both singing and speaking) of the French-accented candelabrum Lumière, which he played "halfway between Maurice Chevalier and Pepé Le Pew".
+In 1991, Orbach starred in Steven Seagal's action film Out for Justice as police captain Ronnie Donziger, and was featured along with Renée Taylor and John Candy in the comedy film Delirious.
+That same year, he starred in Disney's Oscar-winning animated musical Beauty and the Beast as the voice, both singing and speaking, of the French-accented candelabrum Lumière, which he played "halfway between Maurice Chevalier and Pepé Le Pew".
 At the 64th Academy Awards, Orbach performed a live-action stage rendition of the Oscar-nominated song, "Be Our Guest", that he sang in Beauty and the Beast.
 He later reprised his voice role of Lumière for the film's direct-to-video sequels, multiple episodes of House of Mouse, and the previously-deleted song ("Human Again") that was added to the Beauty and the Beast 2002 IMAX re-release.

-In the same year, 1991, Orbach was featured along with Renée Taylor and John Candy in the comedy film Delirious.